 - Private label cards are cards that are branded for a specific retailer and if the retailer does not manage the card, a third-party company issues them and collects payments from cardholders.
 Terms and conditions will vary, as well as the interest rates, payment structures, and payment penalties.

 - General purpose cards are unsecured credit cards and do not require collateral.
 These cards are issued based on the credit history, income, and financial strength of the applicant.

 - Secured credit cards require collateral which is usually in the form of a cash deposit with the issuing institution.
 These cards are designed for people with no credit or poor credit and usually come with high fees and unfavourable terms, especially if the cardholder is new to the country or is in a desperate financial situation.

 2. Comparing credit cards is too important to ignore.
 Did you know that Visa and MasterCard are companies that process payments but do not actually issue credit cards?
 Banks, credit unions, retailers, and credit card companies all issue credit cards and set their interest rates, annual fees, and payment requirements, to best serve their needs.
-Be sure to research and compare the key factors of each before applying for a credit card.
+Be sure to research and compare the key factors of each card before applying for one.

 4. The minimum payment must be paid monthly.
 Depending on your issuer, a less than minimum payment may be construed as a missed payment.
 This can bring down your credit score and make it more difficult to obtain credit in the future.
 Minimum payments do not stay static, so it is not advisable to get comfortable and set up an online auto-payment!
 It is always good practice to check your monthly statement to ensure all transactions are valid and report any that are suspicious immediately.